 - What to eat and drink while cycling?

 What are ‘good’ fats and oils?

 The term ‘good fats’ can be somewhat misinterpreted and therefore people may eliminate certain dietary fatty acids from their diet which may not be considered ‘good’, but do actually play an important role in the human body.
 One example of this is saturated fat.
 This stems from the belief that saturated fat increases total cholesterol, thus increasing the risk of cardiovascular disease, however saturated fats actually support hormone production and the enhancement of ‘good’ cholesterol (HDL).
+It is also one of the significant components of nutrition for cyclists.
 Cardiovascular health issues arise when diets contain too much saturated fat and are combined with refined carbohydrates.
 Small amounts of saturated fats are good.

 Unsaturated fats are defined as the ‘good’ fats; poly-unsaturated fatty acids (PUFA) include omega-3 and omega-6 fats and mono-unsaturated fatty acids (MUFA) being primarily omega-9 fats.
 These all offer many health benefits and should make up the majority of total dietary fat intake.

 What makes these fats ‘good’ is that they are naturally sourced from unprocessed, whole foods.
 Eat a variety of high quality dietary fat sources across the week (2-3 portions each day) and you won’t have to worry about how much you need in grams/percentages.

 The bad fats that should be avoided, or eaten very sparingly (not just by athletes) are those used in heavily processed foods, including margarine, vegetable oils, manufactured meats and confectionary foods.

 How does their inclusion in the diet benefit cyclists/athletes?